oturcot/docker-haproxy-letsencrypt/README.md

 vim watch_certificates.sh
 ```

-Replace `/absolute/path/to/docker-haproxy-letsencrypt/` with the actual absolute path to your project directory.
+- Replace `/absolute/path/to/docker-haproxy-letsencrypt/` with the actual absolute path to your project directory.
+- Replace example.com with your actual domain name.

 Make the script executable: